phone: +48 12 664 41 99

 mobile phone: +48 571 445 045

-The beamline manager will contact you to determine time of an experiment.
-The manager prepares a semi-annual schedule for a beamline, including time for users, machine time and synchrotron shutdown.
+The beamline manager will contact you to determine time of the experiment.
+The manager prepares a semi-annual schedule for the beamline, including time for users, machine time and synchrotron shutdown.

-After the positive evaluation has been given and the beamtime has been granted, the electronic form of the User Declaration has to be filled by the Main Proposer via the Digital User Office.
-The User Declaration provides the SOLARIS with the information necessary to prepare the visit of the experimental team.
+After a positive evaluation has been given and beamtime has been granted, the electronic form of the User Declaration must be filled in by the Main Proposer via the Digital User Office.
+The User Declaration provides the SOLARIS with the information necessary to prepare for the visit of the experimental team.
 Use the DUO software application form to add all participants of the experiment who will come to the SOLARIS Centre.
 The added persons should be tagged with the status "experimentalist”.
-User Declaration Form must be submitted at least 2 weeks before the start of the experiment.
+The User Declaration Form must be submitted at least two weeks before the start of the experiment.
 Note that the main proposer is not automatically added to the list of users.
 If you will be participating in the experimental team, make sure you add yourself to the list of users.
-A person to be given the status of experimentalist must have his/her account created in DUO.
+A person who is to be given the status of experimentalist must have his/her account created in DUO.

 The costs of shipping samples to the SOLARIS Centre shall be covered by the users.
 They are also responsible for the preparation of all documents associated with the shipment.